617 SOUTH OLIVE STREET 🔸 LOS ANGELES, CALIFORNIA 🔸 RESTAURANT 213-488-9488 🔸 SHOW INFORMATION 213-394-6060

 HURRY!
 LIMITED TIME LEFT TO BUY DISCOUNT TICKETS

-Dine and dance to the swinging 18-piece Opus One Big Band
+Dine and dance to Hollywood's hottest new swinging sensation.

 No setting in the entire city is more spectacular!